 Traditionally, two-factor authentication uses a one-time password (OTP), which combines something the user knows (a username and password) and something the user has (typically, a token or key fob that produces a six-digit number, valid only for a short period of time and available on demand).

-Algorithms supported by third-party independent software vendors and partners of Intel, such as Vasco, Symantec, and McAfee, run in the chipset, performing the operations that link the computer to a validated site and help ensure strong authentication.1
+Algorithms supported by third-party ISVs and partners of Intel, such as Vasco, Symantec, and McAfee, run in the chipset, performing the operations that link the computer to a validated site and help ensure strong authentication.1

 Nenhum sistema pode fornecer segurança absoluta sob todas as condições.
 Requer um sistema habilitado para Tecnologia de Proteção de Identidade Intel® (Intel® IPT), que inclua a 2ª geração ou superior do processador Intel® Core™, chipset, firmware, software e website participante habilitados.
 Consulte o fabricante do seu PC.
 A Intel não assume qualquer responsabilidade por perda ou roubo de dados e/ou sistemas ou quaisquer outros danos resultantes.
 Para obter mais informações, visite http://ipt.intel.com